-In this article, we will dive into my top 3 ways, which I have personally experimented with and found success with myself, and explain why I think they’re best for teens over other methods you may have heard of.
+In this article, we will dive into my top 3 teenage hustles, which I have personally experimented with and found success with myself, and explain why I think they’re best for teens over other methods you may have heard of.
 So if you’re here for real-world jobs like pet-sitting or mowing lawns, you’re in the wrong place.

 The best side hustle for teens:

 - Affiliate & Content Marketing

 They all have high earnings potential depending on how well you take to a certain method.
 I’m good at content marketing, but I suck on Social Media and E-Com, so I make money in one and not the other.

 The important thing is that you know they all work, and it only requires you to remain consistent and exercise some patience.